Table of Contents

 \begin{equation} \vec{a} \times \vec{b} = \text{det}\begin{bmatrix} \vec{i} & \vec{j} & \vec{k} \\ a_{1} & a_{2} & a_{3} \\ b_{1} & b_{2} & b_{3} \end{bmatrix} = \vec{i}(a_{2}b_{3} - a_{3}b_{2}) + \vec{j}(a_{3}b_{1} - a_{1}b_{3}) + \vec{k}(a_{1}b_{2} - a_{2}b_{1}) \end{equation}

-Here is a mnemonic for computer the 3x3 determinant.
+Here is a mnemonic for computing the 3x3 determinant.

 cross product matrix mnemonic